 ‘Yep, it’s John Smith’

 Not only does this improve that interpersonal connection that helps with the selling process, it also means that the whole level of conversation can be altered as it gives you the opportunity to interact.

 When someone gives you their name they give you permission to interact with them.
 It makes questions like ‘are there any other dates that you are considering?’ or ‘what was it you had in mind’ possible, which in itself makes objection management easier.
 So next time you or your team pick up the phone don’t forget to ask ‘Can I take your name please?’ and then use it!

-We can help you improve your telephone sales and skills with our bespoke telephone training.
-Find out more.
+We can help you improve your telephone sales and skills with our bespoke telephone skills training.